AdriRRP/rpi4-k8s/README.md

  ```
  Failed to pull image "registry.k8s.io/e2e-test-images/jessie-dnsutils:1.3": rpc error: code = Unknown desc = failed to pull and unpack image "registry.k8s.io/e2e-test-images/jessie-dnsutils:1.3": failed to resolve reference "registry.k8s.io/e2e-test-images/jessie-dnsutils:1.3": failed to do request: Head "https://registry.k8s.io/v2/e2e-test-images/jessie-dnsutils/manifests/1.3": dial tcp: lookup registry.k8s.io: Temporary failure in name resolution
  ```
+ It is likely that the cidr network you have chosen is overlapping your local network.
+Try to install the cluster in an IP range that is not in use.

 ## References
 - [Installing kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)